Train order operation: Dispatcher and operator procedures

 Train orders were issued by the dispatcher responsible for the portion of railroad concerned.
 They were conveyed to operators at outlying stations along the railroad via telegraph or telephone.
 The receiving operators would copy the order onto onionskin (multiple-copy) forms designed for that purpose, and would repeat the order back to the dispatcher.
 This permitted the dispatcher and other operators concerned to confirm the accuracy or the order.
 As each operator correctly repeated the order, the dispatcher would give a complete time, along with the initials of the designated railroad official for that territory.
 After the order was completed, it was delivered by the operator to the concerned trains as they arrived or passed the delivery point.
 The operating timetable indicated locations at which train crews could expect to receive train orders.
 If that same timetable did not require that a train receive a "Clearance Form A" before departing, then a train order signal of some type was provided to advise train crews whether or not train orders were to be delivered.
 Delivery was accomplished by hand, if the train stopped, or posted trackside to be grabbed by a crew member while the train continued to move past the station.
 With the latter, the paper order was placed in a train order fork or hoop, either held by the operator as the train passed or mounted at trackside.

 The train and engine crews addressed by the order were required to observe the instructions provided in the train order, the details of which were provided by the railroad's operating rule book to be acted upon.

 Australian usage

-Train orders are also used in Australia, but differ a lot from their North American counterparts.
-There is no need for block operators, as there is direct verbal communication between the dispatcher and driver.
-Authority to occupy a track is received directly from the dispatcher, with the train crew filling out the details on a form, similarly to as in Track Warrant Control.
+Train orders are also used in Australia, but differ from their North American counterparts.
+There is no need for block operators since there is direct verbal communication between the dispatcher and driver.
+Authority to occupy a track is received directly from the dispatcher, with the train crew filling out the details on a form, similarly to Track Warrant Control.
 At the end of their authority, the crew "fulfills" the order, after which another order may be issued for another train to occupy that track.
-An order can be "cancelled" if the train cannot continue for any reason (stalled, broken down, etcetera), allowing another train to occupy that line as well.
+An order can be "cancelled" if the train cannot continue for any reason (stalled, broken down, etc), allowing another train to occupy that line as well.

-Most notably, the Trans-Australian Railway makes use of the system on most of its length.